nikcleju/IT_Course/README.md

 All lecture slides are available in pdf format in the [Lectures](Lectures) folder.

+### Laboratory Test

+The entry time for the laboratory test on 21.05.2018 are here: [Labs/TestEntryTime.pdf](Labs/TestEntryTime.pdf)

+The test lasts 1h.

 ### Laboratory

 All the laboratory documents are in the [Labs](Labs) folder.